dashpay/platform/packages/dashmate/README.md

 $ dashmate start
 ```

-Before applying an upgrade, local network should be stopped and reset via ``dashmate reset --hard``.
+Before applying an upgrade, the local network should be stopped and reset with ``dashmate reset --hard``.

 ## Usage